MasterRO94/laravel-slack/README.md

 php artisan migrate
 ```

-This is the contents of the published config file:
+This is the contents of the published `laravel-slack-plugin.php` config file:

 ```php
 return [